open-pisciculture/open-source-fish-farming-prototypes/rfm95w-breakout/README.md

 ![RFM95W breakout board front and back views](images/top_and_bottom.jpeg)

-PCB files are available here for Altium.
+3D models, PCB documentation and manufacturing files are available.
+The PCB design Altium project is also included.